f3ve/.github/CONTRIBUTING.md

 Please give your PR a title that follows [convential commits](https://www.conventionalcommits.org/en/v1.0.0/)

 ### PR format
 Please use the provided PR template for the specific project you are contributing to.
-Generally they will use [./github/PULL_REQUEST_TEMPLATE.md].
+Generally they will use this [PR template](https://github.com/f3ve/.github/blob/main/.github/PULL_REQUEST_TEMPLATE.md).